 Inheritance Tax

 - Nothing is certain but death and taxes -It’s important, although perhaps somewhat unsettling, to be aware that when you die, your estate could be subject to inheritance tax (IHT) if it’s worth more than a certain limit (known as the inheritance tax threshold).
-With careful planning you can reduce the amount payable, but it can be complex which is where I come in.
+The good news is that, with careful planning, you can reduce the amount payable.
+However, it can be complex which is where I come in.

 Most of the clients at White Horse Financial Services are already retired, will have possibly be mortgage and debt-free (or almost) and tend to have an eye on what happens after their death, assuming that they haven’t spent everything.